Dr Katherine Johnson

-Katherine is an internationally and nationally accredited mediator, serving on various mediation panels including the International Mediation Institute (IMI), Papua New Guinea Supreme Court (PNG), the Supreme Court of NSW, the Workers Compensation Commission of NSW and the Family Law Settlement Service Panel (FLSS) of the Federal Circuit Court of Australia.
+Katherine is an internationally and nationally accredited mediator, serving on various mediation panels including the International Mediation Institute (IMI), Papua New Guinea Supreme Court (PNG), and the Supreme Court of NSW.
 She is a barrister of the NSW Bar since 1993, a retired counselling, organisational and community psychologist in private practice from 1984 to 2017; and a trainer/assessor of mediators since 2000.

-Katherine’s extensive practice in Psychology, Law and Education has led her to find common ground between the fields culminating in a PhD in Law from Macquarie University in 2015.
-She has combined the insights from the field of Loss and grief in Psychology to the practical resolution of disputes in Law.
-In her thesis, she has developed an interdisciplinary approach, which could transform Dispute Resolution into an agent for social change.
-Her use of mediation as a process of social constructionism in action attempts to empower parties to constructively respond to their own crises/losses as agents for their own social change.
+Katherine’s extensive practice in Psychology, Law and Education has led her to develop an interdisciplinary approach which could transform Dispute Resolution into an agent for social change.
+Her research culminated in a PhD in Law from Macquarie University in 2015 and her use of mediation as a process of social constructionism in action combines the insights from the field of Loss and grief in Psychology to the practical resolution of disputes in Law that empowers parties to constructively respond to their own crises/losses as a means of accessing their own social justice.

-Katherine has been called a ‘prac-ademic’ because of her attempts not only to constructively implement in her practice what theory teaches us academically, but also to learn from practice what can be generalised as a grounded researcher to become academic knowledge.
+Katherine has been called a ‘prac-ademic’ because she attempts to constructively implement in her practice what theory teaches us academically and attempts to learn from practice what can be generalised as a grounded researcher to become academic knowledge.

 Family, Business, Complex matters, International, Property, Franchise and Personal Injury